-What Can Happen If An Insurance Advisor Makes An Error?
+What Can Happen If An Insurance Advisor Makes An Error or Omission?

 As Professionally Trained Experts Relied Upon By People or Businesses Buying Coverage, Insurance Advisors Owe a Duty to Act Reasonably When Providing Information and Advice.
 An Insurance Advisor May Be Held Liable For Acting Negligently.